-As you send your high school student off for her freshman year of college and you worry about how she will manage, it is almost impossible to imagine the college senior that you will have in four years.
+As you send your high school student off for their freshman year of college and you worry about how they will manage, it is almost impossible to imagine the college senior that you will have in four years.
 It may help to remind yourself of the child who began high school four years earlier.
-Could you have imagined then, what she would be like four years later as she graduated from high school?
+Could you have imagined then, what they would be like four years later as they graduated from high school?

 Students mature during their college years, not only because times passes, but because they experience many different influences and demands.
-We’ve discussed in many posts about the importance of helping your college student learn to advocate for himself and take responsibility for his actions and decisions.
+We’ve discussed in many posts the importance of helping your college student learn to advocate and take responsibility for their actions and decisions.
 It is not always an easy thing for us, as parents, to remember the important long-term goals over the immediate impulse to ”fix” any problems.

 There is a definite rhythm to the college years.
 Some students move through the years, and the sequence, flawlessly, and other students may hit roadblocks or move forward and backward on occasion.
 For parents, it is helpful to keep in mind that there is a natural rhythm and growth.
 Your student’s needs and goals during each year and/or phase of the college journey may change.
 Your student may or may not be aware of the changes, but if you can keep them in mind, you may be better able to help your student at each stage of the journey.

 Freshman Folly — The freshman year is a time of transition.
-Your student may spend a good part of the year learning how to manage his responsibility and independence.
-He will make new friends and try new things.
-He may navigate changes successfully or he may make mistakes and less than perfect choices.
+Your student may spend a good part of the year learning how to manage their responsibility and independence.
+They will make new friends and try new things.
+They may navigate changes successfully or may make mistakes and less than perfect choices.
 This may be a year of experimentation, and as in all experiments, some may yield better results than others.
-Your freshman also may have more options available to him and more room for academic experimentation.
-He may not yet have chosen a major and so will want to take several different types of classes as he explores.
-He may discover new areas he has never considered before.
+Your freshman also may have more options available to them and more room for academic experimentation.
+They may not yet have chosen a major and so will want to take several different types of classes as they explore.
+Your student may discover new areas they have never considered before.
 There is often time during the freshman year for experimentation, exploration, and some seemingly foolish choices.

 Junior Jitters — Junior year may begin to bring both confidence and nervousness for your student.
-He may feel confident in his abilities to navigate and manage the college experience.
-He may be moving into more leadership roles on campus.
+They may feel confident in their abilities to navigate and manage the college experience.
+They may be moving into more leadership roles on campus.
 Junior year may be a wonderful year of blossoming and a growing sense of purpose.
 However, junior year may also bring some nervousness for your student.
-This is often the time when your student will settle into the meat of the material in his chosen major.
-He may have second thoughts about his choice or commitment.
-Your student may choose to study abroad or participate in another off-campus experience which will add to his uncertainty.
-He may be trying to arrange an internship or summer experience related to his career.
-Your student will also begin to realize that he has passed the half-way mark of college.
-Has he learned enough?
-Will he be prepared for a career?
-Will he find a job?
-Will he ever hear from his friends once they graduate?
+This is often the time when your student will settle into the meat of the material in their chosen major.
+They may have second thoughts about their choice or commitment.
+Your student may choose to study abroad or participate in another off-campus experience which will add to their uncertainty.
+They may be trying to arrange an internship or summer experience related to their career.
+Your student will also realize that they have passed the half-way mark of college.
+Have they learned enough?
+Will they be prepared for a career?
+Will they find a job?
+Will they ever hear from their friends once they graduate?
 All of these questions begin to create an uncertainty and nervousness this year.